house of space design

-The Collective for Space Design: For Black Women Artists, Designers, Medicine Workers, Scholars Creating Spaces of Deep Connection
+The Collective for Space Design: For Artists, Futurists, Designers, Medicine Workers, Scholars Creating Spaces of Deep Connection

-The School For Space Design: For Women Interested in Co-Creating Spaces of Deep Connection
+The School For Space Design: For Individuals Interested in Co-Creating Spaces of Deep Connection

 Public Gatherings: Open To All Groups